stupidshrimp/PICO/map/README.md

-# Offline map assets
+# Map assets

-This directory should contain third-party libraries needed by the offline map but they are not checked into version control:
+This directory holds third-party files required to display the map completely offline.
+Copy the following files into this directory:
 - `leaflet.js` and `leaflet.css`
 - `mbtiles.js`
 - `sql-wasm.js` and `sql-wasm.wasm`
 - `map1.mbtiles` (the tile database)

-Download these files separately and copy them into this folder before running the application.
+The application uses the MBTiles database exclusively and will not fetch tiles from the internet.
+If these files are missing, the map area will be blank.